Good morning my Minette

 The practical experiences you gain will make you wise and you will know how something should be done.

 You develop an outgoing personality, make many friends and know many people.
 Contacts are always a valuable asset.

 No one can pull wool over your eyes, you are wide awake and will bargain your way to get good deals.
 Nobody will take you for granted.

 Streetwise people are more open to taking risks.
 Pushing your boundaries and taking a risk is a healthy practice.
-For instance, you do not like your job, would you stay on just because there are risks involved in leaving it.
+For instance, if you do not like your job, would you stay on just because there are risks involved in leaving it?

-Or would you brace yourself and quit, choosing to deal with the problems as they come. being streetwise will give you the courage.
+Or would you brace yourself and quit, choosing to deal with the problems as they come?
+Being streetwise will give you the courage to face any problem.

-To overcome difficulties is not a problem that will stop a streetwise person.
-A street smart person possesses the valuable skill of finding a solution to almost every problem and only experience can teach you that.
+Overcoming difficulties is not a problem that will stop a streetwise person.
+A street-smart person possesses the valuable skill of finding a solution to almost every problem and only experience can teach you that.